9naama/Elevator-Simulator/README.md

-# Elevator-Simulators
+# Elevator-Simulator
-Simulates an elevator system with a random arrival generator based on input data.
+Simulates an elevator system that utilizes a complex moving algorithm and input-based arrival generator.
+Keeps track of simulation statistics including entity waiting time and corresponding anger level.